O-Deka-K/MagazinePatcher/README.md

 The default starting cache currently has all of the vanilla items from Update 113.
 The XL starting cache was donated by **42nfl19** and includes items from a lot of mods!

-## Changelog

-### [0.2.0] - 2024-09-10 - Stratum Update
-- Updated to Stratum mod
-- Added logging options.

-### [0.2.1] - 2024-09-10 - Manifest Update
-- Updated manifest.json to say the author is devyndamonster.
-TakeAndHoldTweaker won't work without it.
-TNHFramework works fine with it.

-### [0.2.2] - 2024-09-10 - Documentation Update
-- Previous changelog was incorrect.
-The manifest.json didn't have to be updated and it wasn't.
-The plugin itself had to tell BepInEx that it was the same name as the original version.

-### [0.2.3] - 2024-09-10 - Dependency Update
-- Removed Deli as a dependency.

-### [0.2.4] - 2024-09-10 - Structure Update
-- Had to move files around.
-I thought I had tested it and it was working, but apparently not.
-Sorry for any trouble.

-### [0.3.0] - 2024-09-13 - Cache Options Update
-- Moved cache from plugin directory to BepInEx cache directory (see above for location).
-This prevents the cache from being deleted whenever this mod is updated.
-- Added options to reset cache to basic or XL starting cache, or to delete it entirely.
-- Added OldMagazinePatcherDisabler.
-This disables the original version of MagazinePatcher if you have it enabled.

-### [0.3.1] - 2024-09-14 - Credits Update
-- Added credit to APintOfGravy

 ## Credits
 devyndamonster - For creating this mod and sharing it on GitHub